Mailing list etiquette

 Do not top-post

-If you reply to a message, don't use top-posting.
+If you reply to a message, do not use top-posting.
 Top-posting is when you write the new text at the top of a mail and you insert the previous quoted mail conversation below.
 It forces users to read the mail in a backwards order to properly understand it.

 This is why top posting is so bad: